lauregonnord/cap-labs20/INSTALL.md

 machine.
 Anything you do outside this directory will be lost when you exit the docker.
 A typical use is to run your text editor on the host machine, and run compilation & tests within Docker.

+# Achlinux installation
+If not done already, you can enable compilation on all your CPU cores for Makepkg, in /etc/makepkg.conf change MAKEFLAGS :

+	MAKEFLAGS="-j$(nproc)" #You can set "-jxx" with xx the desired number of threads you want COMPRESSGZ=(pigz -c -f -n)
+	COMPRESSBZ2=(pbzip2 -c -f)
+	COMPRESSXZ=(xz -c -z - --threads=0)
+	COMPRESSZST=(zstd -c -z -q - --threads=0)

+For more infos visit: https://wiki.archlinux.org/index.php/Makepkg#Parallel_compilation

+Now you can install from AUR __riscv64-unknown-elf-gcc__ and __riscv64-unknown-elf-newlib__ for the c standard lib.

+To install spike :

+	pacman -S spike
+Then you will need _pk_ from AUR __riscv-pk__ you will have do modify the PKGBUILD by replacing __riscv64-linux-gnu__ by __riscv64-unknown-elf__ lines 20 and 23

+you can choose to not modify the PKGBUILD and create a symlink

+	 ln -s /usr/riscv64-linux-gnu/bin/pk /usr/riscv64-unknown-elf/bin/pk